pyinvoke/invoke/docs/concepts/context.rst

-When :doc:`namespaces </concepts/namespaces>` are nested within one another, configuration is merged 'downwards' by default: when conflicts arise, inner namespaces win over outer ones.
+When :doc:`namespaces </concepts/namespaces>` are nested within one another, configuration is merged 'downwards' by default: when conflicts arise, inner namespaces win over outer ones (siblings at the same level merge in alphabetical order by name.)

 A quick example of what this means::